rust-lang/rust/text/0000-macro-future-proofing.md

 # Key Terminology

 - `macro`: anything invokable as `foo!(...)` in source code.
-- `syntax extension`: a plugin to `rustc` that can provide macros or special handling for certain attributes.
 - `MBE`: macro-by-example, a macro defined by `macro_rules`.
 - `matcher`: the left-hand-side of a rule in a `macro_rules` invocation.
 - `macro parser`: the bit of code in the Rust parser that will parse the input